 When Tomas de Berlanga set sale from Panama to Peru in 1535, he had no idea that, due to a navigational error, he will tumble upon the discovery of a group of mysterious islands on the Equator which one day will give rise to revolutionary scientific theories and researches: the Galápagos Archipelago.

 In his report of this discovery to King Charles V of Spain, he included a description of the gentle giant Galápagos tortoises from which the islands got named after them.
 Since the tortoises could survive for at least a year when held captive, thousands were taken as source of fresh meat by sealers and whalers in the early days.

 If he were on Galápagos today, he would be arrested for he rode on the back of the giant tortoises and also ate their meat during his visit!
 Can it be that the succulent turtle meat was what caused the initial spark of evolutionary idea...?

-So why would anyone want to go there?
+So why would anyone want to join one of our Galapagos tours?
 For wildlife lovers, the Galápagos offers unparalleled opportunities to literally stare at nature in the face... and you may end up losing the contest!
 It took 100 years after the publication of the "Origins of the Species" for the Galápagos to be declared a national park in 1959 and finally a Unesco Unesco World Heritage sites in 2001.
 If there is a "once in a lifetime" trip to do then the Galápagos would be the first on a the list!
 Our contribution, either financial or by other means, would help save the fate of many unique species from extinction by modern efforts of conservation.
 One can only hope against hope that somehow, humanity will find a way to preserve this unique archipelago for future generation.